The main statutory duties and responsibilities of the Policing Board are to:

 - ensure local people get best value from the police;

 - discipline senior officers.

-To find out more about our work, have a look through the sub headings to the left.
+To find out more about our work, have a look through the sub headings to the right.